 - America is Under Attack by Don Brown.
 A straight forward historical picture book about the events of September 11.

-Easing In to More September 11 Facts
+Easing In to More Detailed September 11 Lessons

-When my kids are older, I feel we can have a little bit more discussion about history.
+Now that some of my kids are older, I feel we can have a little bit more discussion about history.
 For example, when my early elementary child was asking more questions, I decided we’d watch the BrainPop featured movie together (subscription required, but it usually is free to watch on September 11 each year).
 The movie raised even more questions.
 He could not comprehend what a terrorist is, and why or how someone would do what they did.

 I’m okay with building little by little each year.
 It is a tragedy that I’d rather not have to try to explain.
 But as he grows in understanding of the good that happened that day too, I feel he is reassured in our safety in the world.

-Books about 9-11 for Older Children
+September 11 Lessons Using Books for Older Children

 - I Survived the Attacks of September 11, 2001 by Lauren Tarshis.
 A child takes a bus downtown to visit his uncle’s firehouse, only to find himself in the midst of the chaos.